atomix/atomix/README.md

 snapshotting and dynamic cluster configuration changes and provides additional optimizations for various scenarios such as failure detection and read-only state queries.

+CopyCat is a pluggable framework, providing protocol and endpoint implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).

 User Manual
 ===========